zafarrafii/REPET-Python/README.md

 Other:
 - `wavread` - Read a WAVE file (using SciPy).
 - `wavwrite` - Write a WAVE file (using SciPy).
-- `sigplot` - Plot a signal in seconds.
 - `specshow` - Display a spectrogram in dB, seconds, and Hz.

 ### original